gcr07/SmartContracts-ETH/TruffleTutorial.md

 >So, running the truffle init command inside of the CryptoZombies directory, should create several directories and some JavaScript and Solidity files.
 Let's have a closer look:

+>Note: truffle init should automatically create a contract called Migrations.sol and the corresponding migration file.
+We'll explain them a bit later.

 ***contratos:***
 >Este es el lugar donde Truffle espera encontrar todos nuestros contratos inteligentes.
 Para mantener el código organizado, incluso podemos crear carpetas anidadas como contratos/tokens.
 Con buena pinta

+***migrations:***
+>A migration is a JavaScript file that tells Truffle how to deploy a smart contract.

+***test:***
+>Aquí se espera que pongamos las pruebas unitarias que serán archivos JavaScript o Solidity.
+Recuerde, una vez que se implementa un contrato, no se puede cambiar, por lo que es esencial que probemos nuestros contratos inteligentes antes de implementarlos.

+***truffle.js and truffle-config.js:***

+>Config files used to store the network settings for deployment.
+Truffle needs two config files because on Windows having both truffle.js and truffle.exe in the same folder might generate conflicts.
+Long story short - if you are running Windows, it is advised to delete truffle.js and use truffle-config.js as the default config file.
+Check out Truffle's official documentation to further your understanding.